What’s going on under the soil?

 The next leaves that develop are known as true leaves and may look very different to the cotyledons.
 These leaves are a sign of what the plant will look like when it is mature, and this is probably the first time you’ll be able to start identifying your wildflowers!

-Find out more about sowing and growing wildflowers in our growing guide!
+Find out more about sowing and growing wildflowers at How to Grow Wildflowers!